elemprod/lptask/docs/task_state.md

 Note that an interrupt is just one of the several types of exceptions which a particular platform may support.
 A variety of different hardware events including memory access, timer expiration, reset and hardware interrupts can generate processor exception events.
-Each exception type typically has its own handler which is triggered by the exception.
+Each type of exception typically has its own handler which is triggered by the exception event.
 In the case of interrupts, the exception handler is known as an ISR (Interrupt Service Routine).
 The flow charts above only show interrupt events impeding the task handler flow but any exception can do the same.
 Interrupts are shown here because ISR's are